kootoopas/ivcalc-summer16-refactoring-attempt/ADDITIONALTODOS.md

 secondary
 ---------

-wrap whole thing in closure
+wrap whole js code in closure
 prefix ids and classes to avoid collision with other existing ones upon embedding reduce dropdown focus to one click (two required currently) maybe find a more accesible way to display end message? i.e have ranges of allowed stat values near input fields.
+Resolve ie8 issues (proly reserved words are being used as variable names)

 figure out how compression works move compressed and decompressed data to files

 add dist tasks: which allow embeddability (all source dumped into one html file like the original) `c += $('med0-0').value+','; ----> c = $('med0-0').value + ',' +`

+There is not need to check for/omit white space in a cookie, since no browser adds whitespace by itself. https://stackoverflow.com/questions/1969232/allowed-characters-in-cookies